-AGEHR Endowment Fund Application/Approval Process
+AGEHR Grant Fund Application/Approval Process

 The Handbell Musicians of America Mission: The Handbell Musicians of America is dedicated to advancing the musical art of handbell/handchime ringing through education, community, and communication.

-The AGEHR Endowment Fund is the organization’s charitable branch.
+The AGEHR Grant Fund is the organization’s charitable branch.
 Its funds are distributed to qualifying applicants to encourage and support creative projects.
 Grants are made to individuals, organizations, and Guild subgroups for projects that support the mission of Handbell Musicians of America.

 Applying to the AGEHR Endowment

 Applicants to the AGEHR Grant Fund must be members of Handbell Musicians of America.
 Projects to be supported must meet the following requirements: